 The Smart Mortgage Strategy for Your First Property

-Get a variable rate mortgage for your first investment property.
-I know rates might go up, but this isn’t about getting the lowest rate.
+Get a Fixed vs Variable Rates for Investors: A Decision Framework.
+I know rates might go up, but this isnβt about getting the lowest rate.

 Get a Property Manager (Even If It Kills Your Cash Flow)